Working together, we can help more college students succeed.

 Join the funding collaborative.

-Strong Start to Finish received initial funding from the Bill & Melinda Gates Foundation, Great Lakes Higher Education Guaranty Corporation and the Kresge Foundation.
+Strong Start to Finish received initial funding from the Bill & Melinda Gates Foundation, Great Lakes Higher Education Corporation & Affiliates and The Kresge Foundation.
 Education Commission of the States is the coordinating intermediary.
 We welcome foundations interested in contributing funds and knowledge to contact us to learn more.

 We invite philanthropic peers to get involved by: